cognitivelogic/databake-docs/docs/source/insights.rst

 Builtins
 ^^^^^^^^

-Builtins are basic python functions for commonly usef operations.
+Builtins are basic python functions for commonly used operations.

 .. table:: Common builtin functions.